Sign in

 Sorrento Beach to Pearce's Beach via Coppins Track

-One of the most accessible walks in Mornington Peninsula, this charming route winds along the cliff tops, offering wonderful views of the coastline, beaches as well as the chance to spot seabirds, seals and whales.
-The awesome vistas of Spray Point and Bridgewater Bay are particularly delightful.
+One of the most accessible walks in Mornington Peninsula, this charming route winds along the cliff tops and offers wonderful views of the coastline, beaches, as well as the chance to spot seabirds, seals and whales.
+There are historical markers along the way, giving fascinating insight into the area's past.

 Winningly, it can be broken down into shorter walks of a few kilometres or less, and there are multiple access points from main roads, as well as public buses at the Sorrento end.